-- Individuals and families with privately-owned vehicles should park them in the parking lot behind St. Thomas building. - O not reverse-park with the rear end of vehicles towards campus housing, as per Austrian law. - O At night, please avoid shutting vehicle doors loudly or speaking in loud voices. - Walking paths or building entryways are not vehicle parking areas. - The entryway behind the family building, John Paul II, may be used as a loading / unloading zone for a maximum of 30 minutes. - Under no circumstance, without express permission from the Campus Facility Manager, may a person drive a vehicle into the Campus courtyard. - Cars are not to be parked in front of the two pavilions across the road from the campus as you enter the path to the Schloss. - Cars or other vehicles that do not have a license plate (that are not registered) may not be parked in the parking area.
+- Individuals and families with privately-owned vehicles should park them in the parking lot behind St. Thomas building. - Do not reverse-park with the rear end of vehicles towards campus housing, as per Austrian law. - o At night, please avoid shutting vehicle doors loudly or speaking in loud voices. - Walking paths or building entryways are not vehicle parking areas. - The entryway behind the family building, John Paul II, may be used as a loading / unloading zone for

-- Washing a car with soap in the parking area is not allowed, per Austrian law. - It is forbidden to keep the motor running while a car is parked. - The default speed limits in Austria are 130km/hour on the autobahn; 100km/hour outside of cities and towns; 50km/hour inside of towns. - Talking on a cell phone while driving is forbidden without a hands-free device.
+- a maximum of 30 minutes. - Under no circumstance, without express permission from the Campus Facility Manager, may a person drive a vehicle into the Campus courtyard. - Students leaving for the summer months may not leave their cars in the parking lot without express permission of the Campus Facilities Manager.
+A spare key to their car must be left with the Campus Facilities Manager to allow the car to be moved in the event of need.
+Cars left without permission may be charged a parking fee of €10 per week for the summer months. - Cars are not to be parked in front of the two pavilions across the road from the campus as you enter the path to the Schloss. - Washing a car with soap in the parking area is not allowed, per Austrian law. - It is forbidden to keep the motor running while a car is parked. - The default speed limits in Austria are 130km/hour on the autobahn; 100km/hour outside of cities and towns; 50km/hour inside of towns. - Talking on a cell phone while driving is forbidden without a hands-free device.